 Lattice Monte Carlo

 Replacing continuous space and time by a finite lattice of discrete points enables numerical predictions of the properties of statistical systems (and related quantum field theories, without requiring prior knowledge of quantum field theory).
-This project will use this approach to investigate a simple lattice field theory, numerically analyzing phase transitions, non-trivial soliton solutions, or other phenomena.
-Computer programming is likely to be a significant component of this work, and can be learned in the course of the project.
+This project will use this approach to numerically investigate phase transitions, non-trivial soliton solutions, or other phenomena.
+Computer programming and data analysis are likely to be significant components of this work, and can be learned in the course of the project.

-An important application of quantum computing is to simulate quantum systems that are not amenable to classical lattice Monte Carlo analyses.
+An important application of quantum computing is to simulate quantum systems that are not amenable to numerical investigations using classical lattice Monte Carlo methods.
 After learning the basics of qubits and quantum gate operations, this project will explore recent proposals for quantum simulation using existing or near-future quantum devices.

 The first stage of this project will be a survey of the evidence for dark matter and the experiments underway to constrain or reveal its fundamental nature.
 With this background, the second stage will choose a particular dark matter proposal and delve more deeply into its features and ways it has been or may be tested.